iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 The equivalence proof is heavily based on ReLU, specifically that a ReLU unit divides the input space into two regions: one where it will output zero, and the other where it is the identity.
 If you consider a finite set of samples and a single ReLU, it will activate and deactivate some samples: this is called an activation pattern.
 A diagonal matrix $$\pmb{D}_i \in \{0,1\}^{n \times n}$$ describes one activation pattern, but not all are possible for a given dataset.
 There is a finite amount of such possible patterns, exponential in the dimension of the data.

-This section is important to understand the final animations in the experimental section, and helps understand how active activation patterns evolve in the non-convex problem.
+This section is important to understand the final animations in the experimental section and helps understand how active activation patterns evolve in the non-convex problem.

 #### Two-Dimensional Data